Shimuuar/nix-pkgs-generator/Readme.markdown

 ```
   splitmix = ... (prev.callPackage ./pkgs/haskell/splitmix.nix { testu01=null; });
 ```

+Field `jailbreak` could be specified for each package.
+It true nix package will be jailbroken (cabal won't check dependencies versions)

 * `patches` - contains patches that are applied to the nix files (will be modified in the future)